sagemathinc/cocalc-doc/source/vouchers.rst

 Status of Vouchers Created
 ********************************

-For any voucher you have created, you can download all codes and view the status of all codes for any voucher at the link https://cocalc.com/vouchers/created
+For any voucher you have created, you can download all codes and view the status of all codes for any voucher at the `created vouchers page <https://cocalc.com/vouchers/created>`_.

 .. figure:: img/your-vouchers.png
     :width: 90%